What is juvenile arthritis?

 Juvenile arthritis is a disease in which there is inflammation (swelling) of the synovium in children aged 16 or younger.
 The synovium is the tissue that lines the inside of joints.

 Juvenile arthritis is an autoimmune disease.
-That means the immune system attacks the body itself.
+That means the immune system, which normally protects the body from foreign substances, attacks the body instead.
 The disease is also idiopathic, which means that no exact cause is known.
 Researchers believe juvenile arthritis may be related to genetics, certain infections, and environmental triggers.

 What are the different types of juvenile arthritis?

-Polyarthritis, also called polyarticular arthritis, involves five or more joints in the first six months of the disease -- often the same joints on each side of the body.
+- Polyarthritis, also called polyarticular juvenile idiopathic arthritis (pJIA), involves five or more joints in the first six months of the disease -- often the same joints on each side of the body.
 This type of arthritis can affect the joints in the jaw and neck as well as those in the hands and feet.
-This type also is also more common in girls than in boys and more closely resembles the adult form.
+This type is also more common in girls than in boys and more closely resembles the adult form.

 What are the symptoms of juvenile arthritis?

 Children with juvenile arthritis can have no symptoms at all.
 Symptoms may also vary depending on the type of arthritis.
 Symptoms of juvenile arthritis may include:

 - Joint stiffness, especially in the morning

 - Pain, swelling, and tenderness in the joints

 - Limping (In younger children, it may appear that the child is not able to perform motor skills they recently learned.)